 You cannot get cannabis-based medicine from a GP – it can only be prescribed by a specialist doctor as a Controlled Drug (CD).

 Dr Iqbal Mohiuddin would be happy to discuss with you all the other treatment options first, before considering a cannabis-based product.

 Get in touch with us today to discuss your best treatment options.
-Complete our pre-assessment form and call Pam on 0800 779 7800 to book a specialist consultation.
+Complete our Pre-assessment form and call Pam on 0800 779 7800 to book a specialist consultation with a Consultant Psychiatrist.

 Please remember that possessing cannabis is still illegal, whatever you're using it for.
 That includes medical use unless it has been prescribed for you.